angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 on Doomsday and you remove all the copies in the pile, you will have a deterministic win (using one of Ponder, Brainstorm or Preordain) as you can ensure you are able to see all the cards within the deck and not die to drawing too deep with Brainstorm.
-Even if they do not Surgical you can still just cycle twice and play Oracle with a library of two cards.
+Even if they do not use Surgical you can still just cycle twice and play Oracle with a library of two cards.

 ## 5. Everything Else to Consider